-The Acknowledgement of Reclamation (AOR) Program administered by the Government of Saskatchewan's Ministry of the Economy (the Ministry) oversees the reclamation of all well and facility sites licensed under The Oil and Gas Conservation Regulations, 2012.
+The Acknowledgement of Reclamation (AOR) Program administered by the Government of Saskatchewan's Ministry of Energy and Resources oversees the reclamation of all well and facility sites licensed under The Oil and Gas Conservation Regulations, 2012.

 Listing of Wells and Facilities Subject to the AOR Program

 Licensees can obtain a listing of wells and facilities with outstanding reclamation obligations by viewing the Licensee Liability Rating LLR Well List or LLR Facility List and applying the following selection criteria: